 Which has important benefits for their health.

 There isn’t a lot of research available which directly compares European German Shepherd health with American German Shepherd health.

 In America, the OFA reports that around 20% of GSDs have hip and/or elbow dysplasia.

-Which goes to show that purchasing a puppy from health tested parents is a far more reliable way of securing their health, than relying on geographical region.
+This shows that purchasing a puppy from breeders that health test their dogs is a far more reliable way of securing their health, than relying on geographical region.